Bankstown City FC: Honours

+Bankstown City Women

 2013 was a milestone year for the club with the introduction of Women's teams.
 The senior team were competitive from the start and secured promotion from the third tier Women's State League to the National Premier League 2 in 2015.

 In 2017, Bankstown City were crowned Champions of the NPL2 Women's, defeating Sydney Olympic in the Grand Final and earning promotion to the NPL1 Women's for the first time in 2018.

 The 2018 NPL 1 Women's season saw Bankstown in a relegation battle against Sutherland for the duration of the season, with the Club winning their last match, and finishing 10th out of 12 teams.